jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 }

 // Choose a list
-const pick = popups.pick("Choose a list to replace items from", lists, 0, "adaptive");
+const pick = popups.pick("Choose list to remove an item from", lists, 0, "adaptive");
 if (pick === null) { return null; }

 // Get items from the list